 An employee may utilize extended sick leave for himself/herself prior to utilizing short-term sick leave if the employee has a serious health condition and is under a doctor's care at home or in the hospital.
-A doctor's certification and/or note, as applicable, is required to support the request for extended sick leave.
+A doctor's certification is required to support the request for extended sick leave.